-This page is a resource for semiconductor and AI hardware CEOs, founders, and boards, particularly those scaling from $5M to $50M+ ARR.
+This page is a resource for semiconductor and deep tech CEOs, founders, and boards, particularly those scaling from $5M to $50M+ ARR.
 It explains what a fractional CMO does, when you need one, and how AI is reshaping go-to-market in 2025 and 2026.

 What Is a Fractional CMO for Semiconductors?